 If your child is having difficulty in school or with homework.
 It may be their eyes...

 According to experts, 80% of learning is visual, which means that if your child is having difficulty seeing clearly, his or her learning can be affected.
 To ensure that your children have the visual resources they need to grow and develop normally, their eyes and vision should be checked by an eye doctor at certain stages of their development.

-Children's Eye Exams & Eye Care
+Children's Eye Exam & Eye Care

 Undetected or uncorrected vision problems can cause children and teens to suffer academically, socially, athletically and personally.
 If your child is having trouble in school or afterschool activities there could be an underlying vision problem.

 You should tell the doctor any relevant personal history of your child such as a premature birth, developmental delays, family history of eye problems, eye injuries or medications the child is taking.
 This would also be the time to address any concerns or issues your child has that might indicate a vision problem.

 If the eye doctor does determine that your child has a vision problem, they may discuss a number of therapeutic options such as eyeglasses or contact lenses, an eye patch, vision therapy or Ortho-k, depending on the condition and the doctor’s specialty.

 Since some conditions are much easier to treat when they are caught early while the eyes are still developing, it is important to diagnose any eye and vision issues as early as possible.